Commemoration of the Warsaw ghetto uprising

-On April 19, 1943, the Jewish resistance rose up against the German forces who had come to liquidate the Warsaw ghetto.
+On 19 April 1943, the Jewish resistance rose up against the German forces that had liquidated the Warsaw ghetto.

-Each year, a commemoration of their courage is organized at the Shoah Memorial in partnership with the Remembrance Commission of the Representative Council of Jewish Institutions of France (CRIF).
+Each year, a commemoration of their courage is organized at the Shoah Memorial in partnership with the Remembrance Commission of the Conseil représentatif des institutions juives de France (Crif).

-This year, due to the health crisis, the ceremony will take place live on the internet from 11am on the Memorial Facebook page and the Crif Facebook page.
+This year, due to the health crisis, the ceremony will take place live on the internet from 11am on the Memorial’s Facebook page and the Crif’s Facebook page.
 Find the program below:

 • Welcome by Bruno Halioua, President of the Crif Remembrance Commission

-• Speech by Eric de Rothschild, President of the Shoah Memorial
+• Address by Eric de Rothschild, President of the Shoah Memorial

 • Speech by Talya Lador-Fresher, Ambassador of Israel in France

-• Speech by Francis Kalifat, President of the Crif
+• Speech by Francis Kalifat, President of Crif

 • Excerpt from the testimony of Larissa Cain, survivor of the Warsaw ghetto

-• Singing: "Zog Nit Keyn Mol" by Talila
+• Song: "Zog Nit Keyn Mol" by Talila

 ?Find the entire ceremony on the Memorial’s Facebook page.

-The little heroes of the Warsaw ghetto by Chochana Boukhobza, documentary, France, 2014, 59', Paris-Barcelona films.
+Les petits héros du ghetto de Varsovie by Chochana Boukhobza, documentary, France, 2014, 59', Paris-Barcelona films.

-We also share for the first time the testimony of Liliane Riedler, who tells about her daily life at ten years old in the Small Ghetto of Warsaw with her parents:
+We also share for the first time the testimony of Liliane Riedler, who recounts her daily life at ten years old in the Little Ghetto of Warsaw with her parents:

-Members of Hashomer Hatzaïr France, a Jewish Zionist and socialist youth movement, wished to read the latest letters of Szmul Zylgielbojm, Bund activist, as well as Mordehaï Anielewicz, former member of Hashomer Hatzaïr in Poland, in order to pay tribute to two people, who through their acts of bravery, inspire them daily to keep alive and develop their movement.
+Members of Hashomer Hatzaïr France, a Jewish Zionist and socialist youth movement, wished to read the latest letters from Szmul Zylgielbojm, a Bund activist, as well as Mordehaï Anielewicz, a former member of Hashomer Hatzaïr in Poland, in order to pay tribute to two people, who through their acts of bravery, inspire them every day to keep their movement alive and growing.

 Find their videos below: